 4. Beating around the bush

-Most of the students instead of writing an apt explanation to a question keep on beating around the bush which is no way going to help him get good marks, but will destroy his time management strategy.
+Most of the students instead of writing an apt explanation to a question keep on beating around the bush which is in no way going to help him get good marks, but will destroy his time management strategy.
 Thus, write only if you know the facts.
 Else, just write upto what you know and leave the rest.
-Because, an annoyed bunch of words is capable enough of reducing your marks from the rest of the good answers.
+Because an annoyed bunch of words is capable enough of reducing your marks from the rest of the good answers.

 5. Not knowing when to give up

 This is another stupid mistake students make while writing an answer.
-When came across a question, which students find difficult to answer, they keep on making the speculations and guesses to find the right answer due to which they end on loosing a large time and then they are left with too little time to write even those answers which they knew correctly.
+When came across a question, which students find difficult to answer, they keep on making speculations and guesses to find the right answer due to which they end up losing a large time and then they are left with too little time to write even those answers which they knew correctly.
 So, it’s a suggestion not to sit on a single question wasting your time.
 Better, attend the ones which you know well and will fetch you good marks.

 6. Copying incorrect data

-Sometimes out of hurry, many students copy the data given in the question paper incorrectly due to which they get a wrong answer after the whole calculation.
+Sometimes out of a hurry, many students copy the data given in the question paper incorrectly due to which they get a wrong answer after the whole calculation.
 Students should take extra care as it might save a couple of marks in the exam.

 7. Collapsed writing

-Be it the result of panicked situation or the hurry to complete the paper in time, students often ignore their handwriting.
+Be it the result of a panicking situation or the hurry to complete the paper in time, students often ignore their handwriting.
 This makes their paper look like a sheet full of messy and collapsed writing with many cuts and crosses.
-The examiner will not take any extra efforts to decipher your answer script and will ultimately reduce your marks.
+The examiner will not take any extra effort to decipher your answer script and will ultimately reduce your marks.
 So, it’s your own duty to take some extra efforts to make your answers look clean and readable enough to please the examiner to get you goods marks in the CBSE, UP or any other state board exam.